 Our review has focussed on the Current State of the NHS Wales Digital Architecture.
-It has focussed on locating Digital Architecture as the core technology "stack" - channels, software applications, integration technology, information and data, and core technology (Infrastructure) that would enable a Digital Strategy for the Health and Social Care in Wales to be enacted and for Digital Transformation for the benefit of patients, cohorts of patients and population of Wales as a whole to happen.
+It has focussed on locating Digital Architecture as the core technology "stack" - channels, software applications, integration technology, information and data, and core technology (Infrastructure) -ਰੱhat would enable a Digital Strategy far the Health and Social Care in Rales to be enacted and for Digital Mansformation for the benefit of patients, cohorts of patients and population of Wales as a whole to happen.